Subscribers to my email list get free early access to future chapters!

 The irony of the situation was not lost on Qingcang.
 He could not feel pleasure from physical touch or affection as an emotionless being.
 So, Lina was the one experiencing the joy and comfort of their embrace, not him.

 As the two stood there, locked in their silent exchange, Qingcang could not help but feel perplexed by Lina’s actions.
-He wondered why she would relish holding him when he could not return the sentiment.
+Why would she relish holding him when he could not return the sentiment?
 And why was she worried that he had left her for good?
-Did she not used to think that he would not remain in this world?
+Did she not use to think that he would not remain in this world?

 Meanwhile, Lina was lost in her thoughts, ‘Why is he holding my hand?’ as her eyes flicked down to their intertwined fingers.
 The answer eluded her, leaving her with a mystery about their association.